vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 Additionally, techniques and libraries for parallel programming are still relatively unchanged from the days of the PAR Lab, although highly concurrent programming has become a lot easier with the proliferation of language-level features such as coroutines.

 However, other recommendations seem pertinent today.
-The authors recognized that optimizing for single-thread performance using SPEC as a benchmark was not a good idea, and instead architectures should be optimized around benchmarks based on the 13 Dwarfs, which are common computational motifs (e.g. GEMM, SpMV, found in many applications domains.
+The authors recognized that optimizing for single-thread performance using SPEC as a benchmark was not a good idea, and instead architectures should be optimized around benchmarks based on the 13 Dwarfs, which are common computational motifs (e.g. GEMM, SpMV, graph traversal) found in many application domains.

 Variants of these Dwarfs can be seen in benchmark suites today, such as MLPerf, and the Dwarfs guided research into application-driven domain-specific accelerators, although they didn't have much influence in the microarchitecture of general-purpose cores.
 Competent, vertically-integrated companies like Apple have gone well beyond SPEC and have crafted benchmarks that are specialized to real workloads: in doing so, they now lead the industry in power efficient compute.